-Notably, a physical machine can simultaneously serve as both a leaf and an internal node.
-The hash function is globally known to all machines.
+Notably, a physical machine can simultaneously serve multiple roles: leaf, internal node, root.

-A \textbf{\textit{communication forest}} is defined as a set of $P$ communication trees, each rooted at a distinct machine.
-This structure enables efficient collection of task-related information (such as counting task occurrences) across a batch with near-optimal performance.
-For each task whose data resides on physical machine $i$, the current machine sends a packed message--containing the data chunk address and the task information--to its parent in the communication tree rooted at $i$.
-In successive communication rounds, each parent merges the information received from its children and forwards the aggregated result to its own parent in the forest.
-The stage completes when all information reach their respective roots, requiring $O(\log_{F}{P})$ rounds in total.
+The communication tree collects information about all tasks that need to access data stored on machine~$i$.
+It enables efficient collection of task-related information (such as reference counts) with load-balanced communication. \S\ref{subsubsec:meta_task} pre- sents the format of information passed along this network.

+In the Fig.\ref{fig:counting_tree} example, Phase~1 needs three rounds (the height of trees).
+Suppose machines~2 and~3 each have a task accessing data on machine~1.
+In round~1, each task sends a packed message (data address and task info) to its respective parents, VM(1,3)=PM3 and VM(1,4)=PM6.
+In round~2, messages are forwarded to VM(1,1)=PM5.
+In the final round, an aggregated message is delivered to machine~1.
+This message aggregation prevents the overloading of a single machine.

+A \textbf{\textit{communication forest}} consists of $P$ such communication trees, each rooted at a distinct machine.
+All tasks send messages in parallel along the trees associated with the machines that store their target data chunks.
+Although the internal transit machines are statically chosen within the communication forest, each data chunk is stored on a random machine (\S\ref{subsec:abstraction_system_model}).
+This randomization in the corresponding tree selection is equivalent to dynamically selecting transit nodes in both theoretical analysis and practical implementation.